achasedev/Guildhall/Game/ReadMe.txt

 Use WASD to move around on the horizontal XY plane.
 Use QE to move up and down along the vertical z axis.
+Hold Shift to move faster, or hold space to move more slowly.

 Rotate the camera using mouse look.

 Press Left Click when looking at a block to dig the block.
-Press Right Click when looking at a block face to place a block along that face.
+Press Right Click when looking at a block face to place a stone block along that face.
+Press and hold Control and Right click to place a glowstone block.

 Press 'U' to immediate deactivate all block (they will immediately reactivate in activation order) Press 'R' to lock the raycast and draw a debug raycast for testing.
 Press 'R' again to unlock the raycast.

 -----Extras-----